 Swimming and sunbathing are the best parts of a beach holiday, and Sesimbra has plenty of this to offer.

 When you get hungry, you can pick up some fresh fish from the fishermen who sell their catch on the beach.

 This area of Portugal is more traditional, and the Arrábida mountain towers over the beach making it more secluded.

 It is also not far from Lisbon so you could even spend the day in Sesimbra if you book up for Lisbon.

 5. Cala d'en Serra, Ibiza

-Last but certainly not least is the popular holiday destination of Ibiza.
+Last but certainly not least is the famous holiday destination of Ibiza.
 Although Ibiza holidays are mostly associated with 18 to 30 packages and the party lifestyle, there are also some beautiful stretches of sand to be found.

-This beach is one of the most popular, but if you take a walk along the cliff paths you will find some coves which are quieter than the main beach.
+This beach is one of the most popular, but if you take a walk along the cliff paths, you will find some coves which are quieter than the main beach.